MrinalJain17/academic-kickstart/content/home/experience.md

   date_start = "2019-01-07"
   date_end = "2019-05-03"
   description = """
-  - Designed the pipeline that was internally used by the data science team for pre-processing and structuring different time-series datasets for problems like forecasting and anomaly detection.
+  - Developed a modular and reusable python framework for working with sequence-to-sequence models (using Keras).
-  - Developed a modular and reusable python framework (called “sequel”) for working with sequence-to-sequence models in Keras.
+  - Designed a benchmark suite for evaluating different sequence-to-sequence architectures for multivariate time-series forecasting (on internal datasets of the company).
-  - Designed a benchmark suite for evaluating different sequence-to-sequence architectures for multivariate time series forecasting (on internal datasets of the company).
+  - Standardized and adapted the data preprocessing pipeline across various ongoing projects to handle time-series data.
   """

 [[experience]]